go-ammar/kotlin-cli/README.md

 # Caching
 The application uses Caffeine to cache news articles.
 Cache entries expire after 10 minutes and the cache can store a maximum of 100 entries.

+# Note
+The .env file is only added for this project.